oakjs/parser/examples/core/Integer.md

 to convert integer to fancy text
 	get "{integer}"
 	reverse it
-	group into chunks of 3
+	group it into chunks of 3
 	join it with ","
-	return reverse it
+	reverse it
 ```